-2. Scope of Animal Services provided to City of San Diego
+1. Scope of Animal Services Provided to the City of San Diego

-The Department of Animal Services protects the public from dangerous animals, protects animals from abuse and neglect and rescues thousands of unwanted, abandoned, or lost pets each year.
-These actions are performed under a variety of services that would fall to City of San Diego personnel without this agreement.
+The County Department of Animal Services protects the public from dangerous animals, protects animals from abuse and neglect, and rescues thousands of unwanted, abandoned, or lost pets each year.
+Without a contract with the County, performance of these critical services would be the direct responsibility of City of San Diego.

-Field Services
+Field Services and Investigations

 DAS Animal Control officers are authorized to investigate possible animal related law violations and take appropriate enforcement action.
 Each year officers conduct thousands of investigations, ranging from relatively minor code violations to felony animal cruelty cases.
 In some cases, officers may promote voluntary compliance by educating owners about their animal care responsibilities; other situations may warrant administrative action and/or an arrest and criminal prosecution.
-DAS officers also inspect and license all commercial and non-commercial dog kennels.
-Using DAS officers allows San Diego Police officers to focus on non-animal related public safety issues.
+DAS officers respond to violations on private property and on public property such as City parks.
+They also inspect and license all commercial and non-commercial dog kennels.
+Enforcement includes the City's recently enacted "puppy mill" ordinance (at no additional contractual cost to the City).
+Using DAS officers allows San Diego Police officers to focus on non-animal-related public safety is sues.